AmirHoseein99/Depression-Engine/README.md

-model is a hybrid model using both CNN and GRUs BatchNormalization after CNNs for training speedup using Dropout after each layer of GRUs and the befor the output layer we used a GlobalAveragePooling Layer
+model is a hybrid model using both CNN and GRUs BatchNormalization after CNNs for training speedup using Dropout after each layer of GRUs and the before the output layer we used a GlobalAveragePooling Layer

 we used tf.Keras for defining model and google colab for Training, and we achived the result in blew table